 Some Santoku knives incorporate laminated steels, known as “San Mai.,” It has a suminagashi pattern, which refers to a similarity with the blade’s multi-layered, damascened steel alloy and the Japanese art of marbled paper.
 Laminated stainless steel cladding is used on the best Santoku knives as it improves strength and deters rust development.
 It also maintains the strength of the cutting edge.
 These are more expensive, higher quality Santoku knives.

-While these knives are generally expensive, due to their quality and design, they are certainly worth the money.
+While these knives are generally expensive, due to their quality and design outlined above, they are certainly worth the money.
 The serious chef may be wondering, “what are the best Santoku knives you can buy for the money?”

 The best Santoku knife for the money